-Mr. Couillard is currently President and CEO of CouilOil Energy Inc. a private corporation.
+Mr. Couillard is currently President & CEO of CouilOil Energy Inc. a private corporation providing advisory services to E&P companies on corporate acquisitions and business strategies.
 Mr. Couillard has over 40 years' experience in domestic and international oil and gas exploration, development and production activities which includes 21 years with Chevron Corporation in a variety of technical and management roles.
 The majority of his career has been focused on the Western Canadian Sedimentary Basin.
-Mr. Couillard's directorships have included Canadian Spirit Resources Inc. (2003-2020), Badger Infrastructure Solutions including its predecessors 2005-2015 and Kensington Energy Inc. 2002-2005.
-Mr. Couillard holds a Bachelor of Science (Honours) degree in geology and geophysics and is a member of the Canadian Energy Geoscience Association (CEGA).
+Mr. Couillard's directorships have included Canadian Spirit Resources Inc. (2003-2020), Badger Infrastructure Solutions including its predecessors (2005-2015) and Kensington Energy Inc. (2002-2005).
+Mr. Couillard holds a Bachelor of Science (Honours) degree in geology and geophysics and is a member of the Canadian Energy Geoscience Association (CEGA) and a member of the Institute of Corporate Directors (ICD).